Getting Started

 Limit TypeDefaultWindow

 Rate limits are applied per API key.
-Each key has its own quota that resets on a rolling basis.
+Each key has its own quota that resets at the top of every hour (e.g. 14:00, 15:00).

 Need higher limits?
-Contact us to discuss increased quotas for your organization.
+Contact us to discuss increased quotas for your organisation.

 Rate Limit Headers